 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 23.

 - 4. Select Management > Configuration > Wireless > Basic > Wireless Settings.
 The Wireless Settings page displays. - 5.
-From the Channel Width menu for the radio, select one of the following settings. - 20 MHz: This is the default setting for the 2.4 GHz radio. - 40 MHz: This is the default settings for the 5 GHz radio. - 80 MHz: This selection is available only for the 5 GHz radio. - 160 MHz: This selection is available only for the 5 GHz radio. - Dynamic 20 / 40 MHz.
-This selection is available only for the 2.4 GHz radio. - Dynamic 20 / 40 / 80 / 160 MHz.
-This selection is available only for the 5 GHz radio. - 6.
+From the Channel Width menu for the radio, select one of the following settings. - 20 MHz. - 40 MHz. - 80 MHz: This selection is available only for the 5 GHz radio.

+- Dynamic 20 / 40 MHz.
+This selection is available only for the 2.4 GHz radio and is the default setting for that radio. - Dynamic 20 / 40 / 80 MHz.
+This selection is available only for the 5 GHz radio and is the default setting for that radio. - 6.
 Click the Apply button.